Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Method

 The key insight is that merging low-confidence tokens barely affects the predicted geometry in high-confidence regions.
 Since we can receive a confidence prediction only after inference on $f_1$, all operations described in this section are only applied to the remaining part $f_2$ of the network.

 \compactpar{Mask Generation} Illustrated in~\cref{fig:merge-split-operator}, we construct a binary merging mask under a predefined parameter merge ratio~$p$ from predicted per-token confidence scores.
-We first partition tokens along the spatial order into fixed-size groups of $n$ consecutive image tokens.
-For each group, if the average confidence falls below the $p$-th percentile across all groups in this sample, it is marked for merging.
-This design ensures that all samples in the batch retain the same number of tokens after merging, thereby maintaining compatibility with efficient batched inference.
+We first partition tokens along the spatial order into fixed-size groups of $n$ image tokens.
+For each group, if the average confidence falls below the $p$-th percentile across all groups in the image sequence, it is marked for merging.
+This design allows variable merge ratio across images in the sequence, aligning with the real world use case where certain images in a sequence may contain more information than others.

-\compactpar{Token Merging} Before each attention or MLP in $f_2$, we apply token-merging to reduce the number of tokens and thereby accelerate inference.
-The design of the merge operator is shown in \cref{fig:merge-split-operator}, where each group of image tokens is either averaged or preserved based on the merge flag.
+\compactpar{Token Merging} Before inference on $f_2$, we apply token-merging to reduce the number of tokens and thereby accelerate inference.
+In the merge operator, each group of image tokens is either aggregated by taking average of all tokens in the group or preserved based on the merge flag.
 Formally, for a group of $n$ tokens $G_i$, if the merge flag $m_i$ is \textit{true}, we replace the group with their average; otherwise, $G_i$ remains unchanged.
 This operation is applied to all groups, and the results are concatenated into a contiguous tensor:

-\compactpar{Token Splitting} After the attention or MLP, the processed token sequence is restored to its original shape through a splitting step illustrated in \cref{fig:merge-split-operator}.
+\compactpar{Token Splitting} After inference on $f_2$, the processed token sequence is restored to its original shape through a splitting step.
 If a processed token group $G'_i$ was not merged in the previous step, we copy it to its original position; otherwise, we replicate the merged token $G_i'=\{x\}$ for $n$ times and place them at their original index.

 Such replication-based splitting, inspired by ToMeSD~\citep{Bolya_2023}, allows \method to reduce computation cost while maintaining compatibility with downstream prediction heads.

 \compactpar{Attention Bias Correction} As shown in \fref{fig:attention-bias-correction}, merging tokens into one concentrates multiple attention weights into a single entry.
 This causes the softmax operator to suppress that entry's normalized attention weight and distorts the distribution.
 To counteract this, we introduce an \textit{attention bias correction} that compensates for the merged entries.
 Specifically, for a merged group with $n$ tokens and raw attention logit $a_i$, we add a bias term $\log n$ to get the corrected $\tilde{a}_i = a_i + \log n.$ Since softmax is exponential, adding $\log n$ to the merged logit scales its weights by $n$ and effectively restores the same total mass that $n$ individual logits contributed before: